k00ni/owl-reasoner-list/README.md

-# List of OWL Reasoner
+# List of OWL Reasoners

 This repository contains a list of information about OWL reasoners as well as systems, which use a third-party OWL reasoner.
 Further additions and changes are welcome.